InstituteforDiseaseModeling/laser/docs/software-overview/demographics/index.md

 ```
 ///

-To explore working with age pyramids, see the [Age Pyramid Examples](../../tutorials/age_pyramid.ipynb) in the [Tutorials](../../tutorials/index.md) section.
+To explore working with age pyramids, see [Age pyramid examples](age_pyramid.ipynb).

 ## Kaplan-Meier estimators